digital-cargo/good-practice-shipment-tracking/README.md

 **Target audience**

 This document is intended for anyone interested in this topic.
+This can range from logistics professionals, supply chain managers, software developers, and other stakeholders involved in shipment tracking and data exchange within the logistics and cargo industry.
+It is designed to cater to both technical and business-oriented individuals interested in adopting standardized practices for efficient shipment tracking.

+**General definitions within Shipment Tracking**

-Thus, `shipment` is defined as pieces under one contract and is not limited to the Air Waybill (AWB), which is used particularly in air freight.
+A `shipment` is defined as pieces under one contract and is not limited to the Air Waybill (AWB), which is used particularly in air freight.
 Since ONE Record aims at multimodality, this good practice should also be applicable to transport modes other than air transport.

+A `piece` refers to an individual item or unit of cargo that is part of a larger shipment.
+It could be a single package, container, pallet, or any other distinct unit that is being transported under the same contract.

+`GHA`: Ground Handling Agent

 **Geographical coverage**